-• BDs (BDMV) compatible with the formats below can be played.

-- Blu-ray Disc Read-Only (ROM) Format Version 2 - Blu-ray Disc Recordable (R) Format Version 2 - Blu-ray Disc Rewritable (RE) Format Version 3
+- BDs (BDMV) compatible with the formats below can be played. - Blu-ray Disc Read-Only (ROM) Format Version 2 - Blu-ray Disc Recordable (R) Format Version 2 (finalize (close) them before playing them on this player) - Blu-ray Disc Rewritable (RE) Format Version 3

-This player supports BD-ROM Profile 2.

-BONUSVIEW functions such as playback of secondary video (Picture-in-Picture) and secondary audio can be used.
-The data used with the BONUSVIEW functions (the secondary video (Picture-in-Picture) and secondary audio data) may be stored in the storage.
+This player supports BD-ROM Profile 1 Version 1.1.
+BONUSVIEW Functions such as playback of secondary video (Picture-in-Picture) and secondary audio can be used.
 For details on secondary video and secondary audio playback, refer to the disc's instructions.